c3lang/c3-web/docs/faq/index.md

 **Q:** Why doesn't C3 have a tagged union?

-**A:** Tagged unions are great, but there is still discussion what it should look like if it was included in C3.
+**A:** Tagged unions are great, but there is still discussion of what it should look like if it was included in C3.

 See [this issue](https://github.com/c3lang/c3c/issues/829) for more details.